 Rotterdam, being one of those cities, offers an abundance of culture, bars, great food, friendly people, and a university that provides an awesome atmosphere for its students.

-After finishing high school in the Netherlands, I went on to Boston (MA, US) to pursue a Bachelor’s degree in Economics and Philosophy.
+After finishing high school in the Netherlands, I went on to Boston (MA, US) to pursue a bachelor’s degree in Economics and Philosophy.
 During those four years, I specifically enjoyed the combination of economics, philosophy, and law.
-After serving as a research assistant in this field, I started to explore opportunities at universities in the Netherlands, where I could build upon this knowledge while still maintaining an international environment.
+After serving as a research assistant in this field, I started to explore opportunities at universities in the Netherlands, where I could build upon this knowledge while still being in an international environment.
 This led me to enroll in the European Master in Law & Economics (EMLE) programme.

 I would highly recommend Rotterdam, and the EMLE programme, to prospective students.
 The renowned academic excellence of the EMLE programme as well as its international character are aspects that drew me to it.
 A year later, as I finish my studies, I look back on a year in which I made lifelong friends, had priceless cultural experiences, and am more than ready to embark on my future academic endeavours.